-If you are an adrenalin junkie and are looking for some fun activities to do this weekend then we have a list that has been curated just for you!
+If you love trekking or are an adrenalin junkie and are looking for some fun activities to do this weekend then we have a list that has been curated just for you!

 Head out on an adventurous trek to Dudhsagar falls, located on the eastern hinges of Goa’s border.
 Dudhsagar Falls, also known as the ‘Sea of Milk’, is a four-tiered waterfall located on the Mandovi River in the exotic, fun-loving state of Goa.
 The intimidating Dudhsagar Falls is amongst India’s tallest waterfalls with a height of 310m(1017 feet) and an average width of 30m (100 feet).

 On your trek here, you will discover that the falls is located comfortably in the Bhagwan Mahaveer Sanctuary and Mollem National Park amongst the Western ghats and forms the border between Karnataka and Goa states.
 The area is surrounded by thick deciduous forests and has a rich and diverse bio-diversity that you can witness whilst on your exciting two-day trek.

 Head out on an adventurous Kayaking in Shambavi, River Shambhavi is a small river around 60 km in length.
 It flows from east to west.
 It flows through a locally famous waterfall called Parpappadi falls near Nitte.
 After Parpappadi falls it travels around 50 km to meet the Arabian sea.
 The water level of the river is checked using several small dams.